Halt and Catch Fire (computing): Intel x86

-The Intel 8086 and subsequent processors in the x86 series have an HLT (halt) instruction, opcode F4, which stops instruction execution and places the processor in a HALT state.
+The Intel 8086 and all subsequent x86 processors have an HLT (halt) instruction, opcode F4, which stops instruction execution and places the processor in a HALT state.
 An enabled interrupt, a debug exception, the BINIT signal, the INIT signal, or the RESET signal resumes execution, which means the processor can always be restarted.
 Some of the early Intel DX4 chips have a problem with the HLT instruction and cannot be restarted after this instruction is used, which disables the computer and turns HLT into more of an HCF instruction.
 The Linux kernel has a "no-hlt" option telling Linux to run an infinite loop instead of using HLT, which allows users of these broken chips to use Linux.

 The 80286 has the undocumented opcode 0F 04, causing the CPU to hang when executed.
 The only way out is a CPU reset.
 In some implementations, the opcode is emulated through BIOS as a halting sequence.

 Many computers in the Intel Pentium line can be locked up by executing an invalid instruction (F00F C7C8), which causes the computer to lock up.
 This became known as the Pentium F00F bug.
-No compiler creates the instruction, but a malicious programmer can insert it into code to render an afflicted computer inoperable until the machine is power-cycled.
+No functional, quality compiler creates the instruction, but a malicious programmer can insert it into code to render an afflicted computer inoperable until the machine is power-cycled.
 Since its discovery, workarounds have been developed to prevent it from locking the computer, and the bug has been eliminated in subsequent Intel processors.

 During Black Hat USA 2017, Christopher Domas showed that he found a new "Halt and Catch Fire" instruction on an undisclosed x86 processor model using his own x86 processor fuzzer called sandsifter.